mikeraynham/wildaboutpilates/_posts/2019-03-22-yoga-spirits.md

 I'm once again collaborating with [Yoga Spirits][1] to provide a Post-natal Pilates class at a women's yoga workshop in Mobberley.
 It's a relax, recharge and strengthening workshop with exercises tailored exclusively for post natal recovery.

-If you know anyone who might be interested please pass on the details: [Postnatal / Women’s Yoga Workshops][2].
+The class costs £25 per person and includes refreshments and a healthy snack.
+It's £20 if you've attended previously.
+If you know anyone who might be interested please pass on [the details][2].

+<a class="button" href="https://yogaspirits.co.uk/postnatal-yoga-workshops/">Postnatal / Women's Yoga Workshops</a>

+## Timetable

+&#8203;<time>13:30</time> to <time>14:30</time> Restorative Yoga and Deep Relaxation : 15 minutes: guided relaxation (Yoga Nidra)
+: 45 minutes: easy, supported and relaxing yoga sequence

+&#8203;<time>14:30</time> to <time>15:15</time> Postnatal Pilates
+: Help with ‘closing the gap’ of abdominals post-pregnancy (Diastasis Recti symptoms) : Lower back rescue workout
+: Pelvic floor activation

+&#8203;<time>15:15</time> to <time>15:30</time> Breaktime
+: Your opportunity to ask Chrissie, Laura, and Maryline questions with a cup of tea / juice and a healthy snack.

+&#8203;<time>15:30</time> to <time>16:00</time> Gentle Yoga
+: Revitalising and stretching

 ## Date and Location

 Saturday 23 March 2019, <time>13:30</time> to <time>16:00</time>.

 <address>
-    Rajar Cottages<br>
+    Rajar Building<br>
     Town Lane<br>
     Mobberley<br>
     WA16 7ER<br><br>